Psion Series 3: Acorn Pocket Book

-Essentially a renamed OEM version of the Series 3 with slightly different on-board software, the Acorn Pocket Book was marketed by Acorn Computers as a low cost computer for schoolchildren, rather than as an executive tool.
+The Acorn Pocket Book was based on the Series 3 with slightly different on-board software, and marketed by Acorn Computers as a low cost computer for schoolchildren, rather than as an executive tool.
 The hardware was the same as the Series 3, but the integrated applications were different; for example, the Pocket Book omitted the Agenda diary application, which became an optional install from floppy diskette.
 Other programs were renamed: System became Desktop, Word became Write, Sheet became Abacus and Data became Cards.